-Emergency Consultation - an expedited consultation process that takes place during an emergency (natural disaster or other calamity) (50 CFR 402.05).
-The Services have determined that oil spill response activities qualify as an emergency action.
+Emergency Consultation & endash; an expedited consultation process that takes place during an emergency (natural disaster or other calamity) (50 CFR 402.05).
 The consultation may be initiated informally.
 The emergency continues to exist until the removal operations are completed and the case is closed in accordance with 40 CFR 300.320(b).
 The FOSC will continue to conduct emergency consultations, if needed, until the emergency is over and the case is closed.
-Formal, or informal, consultation is initiated after the emergency actions, the justification for the expedited consultation, and any impacts to listed species and their habitats.
+Formal, or informal, consultation is initiated after the emergency is over, at which time the USFWS and/or NMFS evaluates the nature of the emergency actions, the justification for the expedited consultation, and any impacts to listed species and their habitats.

-Federal On Scene Coordinator (FOSC) - the Federal official predesignated by USEPA or the USCG to coordinate and direct responses under the FWPCA as defined in the NCP.
+Federal On Scene Coordinator (FOSC) - the Federal official predesignated by USEPA or the USCG to coordinate and direct responses under the FWPCA.

 Formal Consultation - a process between USFWS or NMFS and the Federal action agency (USCG or USEPA) that: (1) determines whether a proposed Federal action is likely to jeopardize the continued existence of listed species or destroy or adversely modify designated critical habitat; (2) begins with a Federal agency's written request and submission of a complete Section 7 consultation initiation package; and (3) concludes with the issuance of a biological opinion and incidental take statement, as appropriate, by either of the Services.
 If a proposed Federal action may affect a listed species or designated critical habitat, formal consultation is required (except when the Services concur, in writing, that a proposed action "is not likely to adversely affect" listed species or designated critical habitat.
-See informal consultation).
+See: informal consultation).